ward/run/_posts/2016-04-17-les-10km-de-l-ulb.md

 time with 41:02 in 84th place.
 Noname I believe finished nine seconds faster than me, 133rd position with a time of 42:38, though I do not know his name so am not 100% sure.
 This would indicate he started quite a few rows behind me.
-Gaetan finally finished 147th with 42:58.
+Gaetan finished 147th with 42:58.
 I never looked back, so I cannot confirm, but I feel like I must have created a gap after the water stand and that it just mostly stayed that way till the finish.

 I must admit, I was disappointed during (more people passing me than I had wanted) and right after the race (because of my time).
 Especially when I